Pruzny/mobile-tcc00300/marketplace/README.md

 ## Screens:
 1. **Login:** sign in and sign up options.
 Only unique names and emails are allowed.
-2. **Home (Marketplace):** lists all advertisements from other users.
+2. **Home (Marketplace):** lists all advertisements from other users (all users if joined as guest).
 Filters are available for searching specific products.
 3. **Profile (My advertisement):** lists all advertisements from the logged-in user.
 The user can create, read, update and delete owned advertisements.
 4. **Advertisement:** opened when tapping an advertisement.
 This screen shows all informations about the selected product.